DropVLA: An Action-Level Backdoor Attack on Vision-Language-Action Models: Introduction

 \section{Introduction}

-As embodied AI systems (e.g., autonomous vehicles and household robots) move rapidly from prototypes to real-world deployment, ensuring their safety becomes a pressing concern.
-A central architecture underlying these systems is the Vision–Language–Action (VLA) paradigm, where models translate natural-language instructions and visual observations into executable actions~\cite{openvla,foundationreview}.
-Unlike software-only systems, failures in embodied settings can result in immediate physical harm~\cite{roboticssecurity}.
-Among safety threats, backdoor attacks pose a distinct risk: with only minimal poisoning, an adversary can embed covert behaviors that preserve normal performance on clean inputs yet reliably activate malicious actions when triggers appear at inference.
+As embodied AI systems transition from laboratory prototypes to real-world deployment, ensuring their operational safety is of fundamental importance~\cite{safeembodai}.
+A central architectural paradigm underlying these systems is Vision-Language-Action (VLA), in which models translate natural-language instructions and visual observations into executable actions~\cite{openvla,foundationreview,rt1,rt2,openx}.
+Unlike traditional AI systems, failures in embodied AI systems can cause immediate physical harm~\cite{roboticssecurity,physicaladv}.
+Among the spectrum of safety threats, backdoor attacks are particularly insidious: with minimal data poisoning, an adversary can implant covert behaviors that leave nominal task performance intact yet reliably trigger malicious actions at inference time \cite{neural_cleanse,spectralsignatures}.

-Backdoor attacks have been extensively studied in both vision and language domains, with triggers ranging from imperceptible perturbations and localized patches to rare tokens and semantically benign phrases~\cite{badnets,chen2017,refool,wanet,weightpoison}.
-As research moves from static prediction to sequential decision-making, such as reinforcement learning (RL) and reinforcement learning from human feedback (RLHF), the attack surface expands beyond raw inputs to include observations, rewards, and preference signals~\cite{trojdrl,backdoorl,sleepernets,ujb,sleeperagent}.
-These risks are amplified in embodied AI systems, where VLA models tightly couple multimodal perception with physical actuation~\cite{rt1,saycan,rt2,openx,openvla,libero}, making safety failures potentially consequential in the real world~\cite{roboticssecurity}.
-In the current literature, BadVLA~\cite{badvla} is the first and only work to explore backdoor attacks on VLA models.
-While it demonstrates successful distraction of the target model, the approach is restricted to untargeted attacks, lacks a formal modeling of inference-time attacker capabilities, and does not investigate potential defenses.